mvduin/bbb-pin-utils/README.md

 * **hdmi audio**: connected to HDMI framer; used for audio output if HDMI audio is enabled.
 * **audio osc**: audio oscillator output, if enabled (e.g. when HDMI audio is enabled).
 * **cape i²c**: configured as I²C bus by the default Device Tree.
 * **spi boot**: depending on boot config, the ROM bootloader may configure these pins as SPI and attempt to boot from an SPI flash.
-This happens in particular if the S2 button is held down at power-on and no bootable μSD card is present.
+This happens in particular if the S2 button is held down at power-on.
 * **jtag emu**: only relevant when using high-speed system trace via the JTAG header.

 ### Pin index